Skip to content

 Feature Flags

-liter-llm uses Cargo feature flags to keep the default binary small and avoid pulling in dependencies that are unused in most deployments.
+Liter-llm uses Cargo feature flags to keep the default binary small and avoid pulling in dependencies that are unused in most deployments.
 The default build includes only the native HTTP stack.

 Reference